Frank Errold Wydman Sr. was born on on March 6, 1872 in Indiana, the son of Rev. William H. and Lucy Ellen (Minor) Wydman.

 At the age of 34, Frank married 21-year-old Alice "Allie" Agett (1885-1956 ), a native of Lyons, NY, and the daughter of Mrs. and Mrs. Albert H. Agett.
 The wedding ceremony was performed on Aug.
 28, 1905 by Rev. William H. Reese, pastor of the First Methodist Church.
 The couple was 13 years apart in age.

-The Wydmans resided in Corning, Steuben County, NY, and produced a family of four children -- Frank "Errold" Wydman Jr., Alice Lucille Bissett, Byron Albert "Bud" Wydman and Mary Lange Settle.
+The Wydmans first resided in Buffalo, NY and later moved to Corning, NY.
+They produced a family of four children -- Frank "Errold" Wydman Jr., Alice Lucille Bissett, Byron Albert "Bud" Wydman and Mary Lange Settle.

 A local newspaper reported that Frank: